-At a meeting of the Board of Directors of the Corporation on March 20, 2001, the Board of Directors duly adopted resolutions pursuant to Section 242 of the General Corporation Law of the State of Delaware setting forth an amendment to the Restated Certificate of Incorporation of the Corporation, as amended, and declaring said amendment to be advisable.
-The stockholders of the Corporation duly approved, pursuant to said Section 242, said proposed amendment at the Annual Meeting of Stockholders held on May 15, 2001.
+By written action of the Board of Directors of the Corporation, dated March 20, 2001, the Board of Directors duly adopted resolutions pursuant to Sections 141(f) and 242 of the General Corporation Law of the State of Delaware setting forth an amendment to the Restated Certificate of Incorporation of the Corporation, as amended, and declaring said amendment to be advisable.
+The stockholders of the Corporation duly approved, pursuant to said Section 242, said proposed amendment at the Annual Meeting of

+Stockholders held on May 15, 2001.
 The resolution setting forth the amendment to the Restated Certificate of Incorporation is as follows: